Nr-1000101/ARHKscript/README.md

 # ARHKscript

 A small tool I created in my free time to help with the tedious tasks in ARK.

+Showcase and a mini tutorial how to adjust it to fit your needs here:

 Enjoy.